fineswap/android-utils/README.md

 [Fineswap][Fineswap] Android Utilities
 ==========================

-A collection of reusable interfaces, classes and UI components and utilities for the Android OS.
+A collection of reusable interfaces, classes and UI components and utilities for Android.

 Terms of Use